Updated November 27, 2025: Feb 3/26

 The reversal: (find the cause of the psr’s, not by asking why, but by imagining what I would see if I didn’t do psr’s to myself.)

-Because poor me if I didn’t (feel so tense when I’m in a transition from one moment to the next),
+Because poor me if I didn’t (feel so tense (from predicting failure) when I need to transition from the moment I’m in to a new one),

 I’m afraid I’ll see I’m in the pain of failing to ignore distractions,